vadimzharov/k8s-cilium-cluster-mesh/README.md

 ## Testing Cilium Cluster Mesh installation/configuration using Helm Charts (GitOps approach) - part 2.

-In the previous steps I deployed two Kubernetes cluster interconnected by using Cilium Cluster Mesh and validated the configuration using Cilium CLI.
+In the previous steps, I deployed two Kubernetes clusters interconnected by using Cilium Cluster Mesh and validated the configuration using Cilium CLI.
 Now let's test different scenarios how to use Cilium Cluster Mesh.

 #### Testing Cilium Cluster Mesh - pods interconnection.